univention/univention-corporate-server/doc/manual/software/repository-server.rst

 update server or from a locally maintained repository.
 A local repository is practical if there are a lot of UCS systems to update as the updates only need to be downloaded once in this case.
-As repositories can also be updated offline, a local repository also allows the updating of UCS environments without Internet access.
+As repositories can also be updated offline, a local repository also allows the updating of UCS environments without internet access.

 The local repository can be activated/deactivated using the |UCSUCRV|